bids-standard/bids-specification/src/common-principles.md

 The Inheritance Principle defines a systematized set of rules to determine which metadata files to associate with which data files.
-Further, because multiple metadata files may apply to an individual data file, the Principle defines the *order of precedence* of such metadata files contents.
+Further, because multiple metadata files may apply to an individual data file, the Principle defines the *order of precedence* of such metadata content;
+this is necessary for resolution of conflicts if the same metadata field contains different values in different metadata files (though it is RECOMMENDED to avoid such overloading).

 ### Rules